 THC has a couple of benefits you’ll be needing that high that comes with it to achieve.
 So let’s take a look at some of the perks THC brings to the table:

-- The ability to enter a state of euphoria, which can be a game changer for those who are depressed
+- The ability to enter a state of euphoria, which can be a game changer for those experiencing depression

 - Glaucoma treatments

 - Pain relief (a bit stronger than CBD)

 - Nausea and stomach issues